temporalio/summer-camp-2024-comp/programming-contest/README.md

 Having to output the letters A-Z reminded me of CodeForces, a site where programmers can work on competitive programming problems.
 Contests generally have a certain number of problems in increasing difficulty, labeled A, B, C and so on.

-This submission uses Temporal as well as ChatGPT to generate and test human or AI-generated solutions, and then output their successfulness.
+This submission uses Temporal as well as ChatGPT to generate and test human or AI-generated solutions, and then output whether the given code passes test cases.

 ## Installation and Setup